 Stateless House

-Stateless House is a living space, a meeting point,and an evolving artwork situated in Langkawi.
+Stateless House is a living space, a gathering place, and an evolving artwork situated in Langkawi.

-It exists somewhere between a home, a residency, and a site of exchange— where boundaries between artist, visitor, and collaborator remain fluid.‘
+It exists somewhere between a home, a residency, and a place of exchange—where the boundaries between artist, visitor, host, and collaborator remain fluid.

-Rooted in the ideas of movement, displacement, and belonging, Stateless House reflects an ongoing exploration of what it means to exist between places.
-It does not aim to resolve these tensions, but to hold them—gently, openly, and collectively.
-Furniture, objects, conversations, and temporary gestures all contribute to its form.
+Rooted in ideas of movement, displacement, and belonging, Stateless House reflects an ongoing exploration of what it means to exist between places, cultures, and identities.
+Rather than seeking to resolve these tensions, it creates space for them to be experienced, shared, and reimagined.

 Nothing is permanent, yet everything leaves a trace.